Increasing positive monoids of ordered fields are FF-monoids: Increasing Positive Monoids

 \section{Increasing Positive Monoids}

-The family of monotone Puiseux monoids of the ambient field $\qq$ was studied in \cite{GG16}.
 In this section we extend several results achieved in \cite{GG16} to positive monoids of more general ordered fields.
-As in the case of Puiseux monoids, we say that a positive monoid is \emph{monotone} if it can be generated by a monotone sequence.
+First, let us extend the concept of \emph{monotonicity} from Puiseux monoids to positive monoids.